onflow/flow-emulator/README.md

 ```

 Note: it is only possible to roll back state to a height that was previously executed by the emulator.
-To roll back to a past block height when using a forked mainnet or testnet network, use the
+To roll back to a past block height when using a forked Mainnet or Testnet network, use the
 `--start-block-height` flag.

 ## Managing emulator state